lawrenceagles/nodejs-in-action/chapter01-welcome-to-nodejs/README.md

 ## 01-hello-nodejs
 Verifies that the project template works as expected.
 This will also serve as the starting project template for most of the examples.

+## 02-hello-node-io
+Demonstrates the non-blocking nature of Node.js I/O operations in an example involving reading a JSON file from the project.